Sołtys (video game): Development

 The developers chose to use typical local humour that Polish players would appreciate, which could be useful in solving some puzzles.

-Sołtys was released as freeware on November 26, 2011, at the ScummVM website, in both Polish and English.
+Sołtys was released as freeware in November 2011, at the ScummVM website, in both Polish and English.

 Reception

 Gry Online gave particular praise to the game's cartoony graphical style.
 Galu wrote that the games puzzles were more logical than those of its LucasArts predecessors, but that this was its only positive.